 Translated by Breon Mitchell (Marlowe & Co., 1995)

 Lou Andreas-Salomé (1861-1937) was a German novelist and pioneering psychoanalyst to whom Freud sometimes referred patients.
 She was also a confidante of Nietzsche and Rilke.
-A recent film, starring Katharina Lorenz, tells her life story.
+A 2016 film, starring Katharina Lorenz, tells her life story.